Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 - Begin comment text with an uppercase letter.
 - Insert one space between the comment delimiter `//` and the comment text, as shown in the following example.

 The `//` (two slashes) style of comment tags should be used in most situations.
-Where ever possible, place comments above the code instead of beside it.
+Whenever possible, place comments above the code instead of beside it.
 Here is an example:

 ```csharp
 // Sample comment above a variable.